angular/angular/aio/content/guide/quickstart.md

 <p>
-  This example is written in <a href="http://www.typescriptlang.org/" target="_blank" title="TypeScript">TypeScript</a>, a superset of JavaScript.
+  This example is written in <a href="http://www.typescriptlang.org/" title="TypeScript">TypeScript</a>, a superset of JavaScript.
 Angular uses TypeScript because its types make it easy to support developer productivity with tooling.
 You can also write Angular code in JavaScript; <a href="cookbook/ts-to-js.html">this guide</a> explains how.

 </p>